Tips for submitting your best AWARD School application

 When crafting your application ideas…

 Your application portfolio gives us an insight into your personality and the way you think.
-Don't give us the answers you assume we want - try and be unique and original in your thinking.
-The only way to achieve that is to be true to yourself in developing your application.
+Don’t give us the answers you think we want.
+Be unique and be original.
+The only way to achieve that is to be yourself.

 2. Don’t stop at your first thought.